 The smart net post.

-The box replaces the net post without tensioning mechanism.
-Please check whether yours are removable before ordering.
-If not, please contact our sales team directly.
+The Box replaces the net post without tensioning mechanism.
+If your posts aren't removable, please contact our sales department directly.

 Users love Wingfield.